In this article:

 - Paying down existing debt to improve your credit utilization ratio, which compares the total amount of credit you have available with how much of it you're actually using.

 You can offset the impact of poor credit by saving up for a bigger down payment.
-The down payment will reduce the amount you have to borrow — and the amount of interest you’ll pay over the life of the loan.
-Plus, lenders may view your down payment as evidence you know how to manage money well enough to repay their loan.
+The down payment will reduce the amount you have to borrow—and the amount of interest you'll pay over the life of the loan.
+Plus, lenders may view your down payment as evidence you know how to manage money and will likely repay their loan.